Two-dimensional models of type theory: Categorical models for : structural aspects

 In this section, we generalise the construction of the $2$-category of closed types in order to construct a $2$-category of contexts.
 The method will be a direct transcription of the one used in the previous section, but in order for it to make sense, we need to extend the identity type constructor to a ``meta-constructor'' which operates on entire contexts rather than single types.

 \begin{Prop} The following inference rules are definable in $\Ss$. \ \

-\end{Prop} In order to prove this result, we will make use of the following well-known consequence of the identity type rules: \begin{Prop}[The Leibnitz rule] Given $A\ \ty$ and $x : A \t B(x) \ \ty$ in $\Ss$, the following rules are derivable:
+\end{Prop} In order to prove this result, we will make use of the following well-known consequence of the identity type rules: \begin{Prop}[The Leibniz rule] Given $A\ \ty$ and $x : A \t B(x) \ \ty$ in $\Ss$, the following rules are derivable:

 \end{Prop}

 \begin{proof} By $\Id$-elimination on $p$, it suffices to derive the first rule in the case where $a_1 = a_2$ and $p = \r(a_1)$: in which case we can take $\r(a_1)^\ast (b) := b$.
 The second rule now follows from the $\Id$-computation rule. \end{proof}